 (14) SUCCESSORS AND ASSIGNS.
 This Assignment shall be binding upon and inure to the benefit of the Assignor and Assignee and their successors and assigns.

+(signatures follow on next page)

 IN WITNESS WHEREOF, Assignor and Assignee each respectively has caused this Assignment to be executed by its undersigned officers.

 ASSIGNOR